tliu-2/data-512-course-project/README.md

 This repository contains the relevant notebooks and documents for the University of Washington's DATA 512 Course Project.

 ## Project Goal
-The goal for part 1 of the course project was to answer the question:
+The goal for the course project was to answer the question:
+>(1) Are there any statistically significant associations between our smoke estimation and the
+> prevalence of asthma and high blood pressure for the communities in Rochester, New York
+> amongst all age groups?

+>(2) What is the projected prevalence of asthma and high blood pressure
+> for the next 10 years based on the smoke estimation for Rochester, New York
+> communities amongst all age groups?

+In Part 1 we answer the question:
 >What are the estimated wildfire smoke impacts on your assigned city each year for
 >the most recent 60 years of wildfire data?

-In adddition to this primary goal in part 1, the sub-goal of all projects in DATA 512 is to continue to create code, repositories, and analysis which focus on implementing the best practices described in ["Assessing Reproducibility"](http://www.practicereproducibleresearch.org/core-chapters/2-assessment.html) and ["The Basic Reproducible Workflow Template"](http://www.practicereproducibleresearch.org/core-chapters/3-basic.html).
+In addition to the goals for each specific part, the sub-goal of all projects in DATA 512 is to continue to create code, repositories, and analysis which focus on implementing the best practices described in ["Assessing Reproducibility"](http://www.practicereproducibleresearch.org/core-chapters/2-assessment.html) and ["The Basic Reproducible Workflow Template"](http://www.practicereproducibleresearch.org/core-chapters/3-basic.html).